XxCHANDLERxX/notes/sci206/README.md

 Circle turns into a magnet with a north pole pointing up, to resist the north end of the magnet coming down.

-Demo: Metal ring flies off of electromagnetic coil rod.
+*Demo:*: Metal ring flies off of electromagnetic coil rod.
 Ring with a cut in it doesn't move (no current flows).
-Demo: Chilled ring flies farther.
+*Demo:*: Chilled ring flies farther.

 ## Lecture 10